vpenso/libvirt-shell-functions/_docs/getting_started.md

     roles/
     ssh_config

 The **$KVM_VM_INSTANCES** environment variable defines the directory used to store all virtual machines directories (by default `/srv/vms/instances`).
 The directory name equals the host name (FQDN) of the virtual machine it contains.
 In the example above the directory is called `lxdev01.devops.test`.

-The host-internal network shared by all virtual machines is the sub-domain **devops.test**.
-(You should have prepared this network following the description in the [installation manual][1], later we will show you how to configure your host internal DNS/DHCP configuration individually.)
+Note that in the default configuration virtual machines have the domain name **devops.test**.

 ## Download a Virtual Machine Template